Missboonyos/self-love-journey-web/README.md

 ## Step 2 Go to file: package.json
-1. Look at section "scripts"
+2.1.
+Look at section "scripts"
-- This section is about the scripts that instruct the computer to run program.
+-.2This section is about the scripts that instruct the computer to run program.
 - From the sample below,
   Key = dev
   Value = vite